UrbanCCD-UChicago/sustainableSystems/README.md

 After a few moments, you will have a a vagrant instance up and running and you will be working with the common development environment used by all team members.

+You should also set up a virtual env called 'venv' by running `virtualenv venv` in the root.

+#### Syncing Data

+First, you're going to need to install the [AWS command line tools](http://aws.amazon.com/cli/), which can be done by running `pip install awscli`.
+Then, create a folder in the root directory of the project called `data`.
+This folder will not be added to git (even when you run `git add .`) because it is in the `.gitignore`.

+Then, in your venv's activate script (should be at 'venv/bin/activate', simply open with a text editor) add ` export AWS_ACCESS_KEY_ID=AKIAJIBF5J7ASUINF5NA export AWS_SECRET_ACCESS_KEY=ke9ITTJWFX0R/XWCHyf2+sucIyy07ziHCYzO5J1l export  AWS_DEFAULT_REGION=us-west-2
+`
+to the bottom of the script and reactivate the virtualenv.

+Then, you should be able to run `aws s3 sync  s3://ecodistricts /path/to/data/directory` and you'll have a copy of the data stored on your local machine.

 ###Tasks